Esri/workforce-scripts/create_ops_dashboard.md

 In addition to the authentication arguments (org, username, password), the script specific arguments are as follows:

 - -project-id \<project_id\> - The workforce project ID (found in the project URL)
-- -title' \<title\> - Title of your new Ops Dashboard.
+- -title \<title\> - Title of your new Ops Dashboard.
 Defaults to project title + "Dashboard"
 - --light-mode \<light_mode> - Whether you want your dashboard to be in light mode.
 Default dashboard is in dark mode
 - --clone-map \<clone_map> - Provide this parameter if you want a copy of the dispatcher webmap to be used rather than the actual webmap.
 Default is False
 - -log-file \<logFile\> The log file to use for logging messages